-INSTITUTION SPECIFIC METRICS SELECTED BY THE BOARD OF GOVERNORS METRIC DEFINITION 9a Percent of Bachelor's Degrees Without Excess Hours Applies to: FAMU, FAU, FIU, FGCU, UCF, UNF, USF, UWF This metric is based on the percentage of baccalaureate degrees awarded within 110% of the credit hours required for a degree based on the Board of Governors Academic Program Inventory.
+9a.
+Percent of Bachelor's Degrees Without Excess Hours FAMU, FAU, FGCU, FIU, UCF, UNF, USF, UWF This metric is based on the percentage of baccalaureate degrees awarded within 110% of the credit hours required for a degree based on the Board of Governors Academic Program Inventory.
+Source: Accountability Report (Table 4J).
 Note: It is important to note that the statutory provisions of the "Excess Hour Surcharge" (1009.286, FS) have been modified several times by the Florida Legislature, resulting in a phased-in approach that has created three different cohorts of students with different requirements.
-The performance funding metric data is based on the latest statutory requirements that mandate 110% of required hours as the threshold.
-In accordance with statute, this metric excludes the following types of student credits (i.e., accelerated mechanisms, remedial coursework, non-native credit hours that are not used toward the degree, non-native credit hours from failed, incomplete, withdrawn, or repeated courses, credit hours, and credit hours earned in military science courses that are part of the Reserve Officers' Training Corps (ROTC) program).
+The performance funding metric data is based on the latest statutory requirements that mandates 110% of required hours as the threshold.
+In accordance with statute, this metric excludes the following types of student credits (eg, accelerated mechanisms, remedial coursework, non-native credit hours that are not used toward the degree, non-native credit hours from failed, incomplete, withdrawn, or repeated courses, credit hours from internship programs, credit hours up to 10 foreign language credit hours, and credit hours earned in military science courses that are part of the Reserve Officers' Training Corps (ROTC) program).
 Source: State University Database System (SUDS).
-9b Number of Faculty Awards Applies to: UF, FSU This metric is based on the number of awards that faculty have earned in the arts, humanities, science, engineering and health fields as reported in the annual 'Top American Research Universities' report.
+9b.
+Number of Faculty Awards FSU, UF This metric is based on the number of awards that faculty have earned in the arts, humanities, science, engineering and health fields as reported in the annual 'Top American Research Universities' report.
 Twenty-three of the most prominent awards are considered, including: Getty Scholars in Residence, Guggenheim Fellows, Howard Hughes Medical Institute Investigators, MacArthur Foundation Fellows, National Endowment for the Humanities (NEH) Fellows, National Medal of Science and National Medal of Technology, Robert Wood Johnson Policy Fellows, Sloan Research Fellows, Woodrow Wilson Fellows, to name a few awards.
 Source: Center for Measuring University Performance, Annual Report of the Top American Research Universities (TARU).
-9c National Ranking for Institutional & Program Achievements Applies to: NCF This metric is based on the number of Top 50 university rankings that NCF earned from the following list of publications: Princeton Review, Fiske Guide.
-QS World University Ranking, Times Higher Education World University Ranking, Academic Ranking of World University, US News and World Report National University, US News and World Report National Public University, US News and World Report Liberal Arts Colleges, Forbes, Kiplinger, Washington Monthly Liberal Arts Colleges, Washington Monthly National University, and Center for Measuring University Performance.
+9c.
+National Ranking for University NCF This metric is based on the number of Top 50 university rankings that NCF earned from the following list of publications: Princeton Review: Top 50 Colleges That Pay You Back, Fiske Guide, QS World University Ranking, Times Higher Education World University Ranking, Academic Ranking of World University, US News and World Report National University, US News and World Report Liberal Arts Colleges, Forbes, Kiplinger, Washington Monthly Liberal Arts Colleges, Washington Monthly National University, and Center for Measuring University Performance.
 Source: Board of Governors staff review.